Cashew Matcha Latte, Easy, Low Carb and Vegan

 • Munching on a few cashews before bedtime can do wonders for your sleep.
 A handful of these delicious nuts can help regulate your sleep patterns and give you a peaceful and restful night, especially if you suffer from insomnia or restless nights.

 • Cashews can be a great snack to control those annoying hunger cravings.
-Not only that, but they also provide a feeling of fullness and satisfaction.
+Not only that, they also provide a feeling of fullness and satisfaction.
 Additionally, they contribute to maintaining a healthy gut.

 a close up of Cashew Matcha Latte is in a mug on a white counter with a spoonful of matcha powder and cashews around it.

-Carbs and Servings in Cashew Matcha Latte
+Carbs and Servings in a Cashew Matcha Latte

 This recipe will leave you satisfied and full after one serving, and you probably won’t need to consume anything for a couple of hours.
-With about 204 calories, one serving is excellent for those intermittent fasting hours.
+With about 201 calories, one serving is excellent for those intermittent fasting hours.

-Equipment Notes and List
+Equipment Notes

 • A small, deep saucepan – to prevent spillage while using the immersion blender.